WITH ME IN MY MIND…

-So while there does appear to be some kind of universality to our interpretation of colour, whether it's a matter of nature or nurture may remain up for debate.
-Can colour really be an innate sense, like sight or smell?
-Surely we must learn to interpret colour in childhood.
+So while there does appear to be some kind of universality to our interpretation of colour, whether it’s a matter of nature or nurture may remain up for debate.
 But if it is a learned sense, how is our interpretation of colour so broadly similar across (Western) cultures?
 Where do we learn it?
 Why do we associate red with passion and anger, blue with melancholy, and green with health?

 Of course, I’m far from the first person to ask these questions.

 Titans of 17th century philosophy and science, Rene Descartes and Isaac Newton, published their theories on light and colour.
 Newton’s prismatic theory proved particularly influential, going on to be cited in scientific circles for centuries.

 Yet there was a – perhaps unlikely – figure who publicly refuted Newton’s theory.

 Another scientist, as a result of a breakthrough in the laboratory?
 A young upstart trying to make their name in the science world by taking a swing at the champ?